 Last month I posted my Scottish Bucket List which included climbing the Forth Bridge.
 I was inspired to add this after reading an article about proposals to run bridge walks from 2016 similar to those on the Sydney Harbour Bridge.
 Two years earlier and without the need to climb I made it to the top and can verify that it is a very worthy contender for any bucket list.

 I joined a media trip run by Welcome to Fife and Network Rail to find out more about the bridge and the ambitious planned proposals for tourism experiences including a visitor centre & lift access to a bridge top viewpoint at North Queensferry and a bridge walk from South Queensferry.
-Although still in the planning stages it is hoped that the public will gain access to this iconic Scottish landmark from 2016.
-For a detailed look at the exciting proposals Network Rail have set up a Forth Bridge Experience website.
+Although still in the planning stages it is hoped that the public will gain access to this iconic Scottish landmark in the near future.

 Our trip started in North Queensferry and after a short presentation we donned our yellow safety vests and hard hats before making our way to the site of the proposed visitor centre.
 Currently unattractive waste ground the fully accessible and discreet building would incorporate the bridge structure and include a glazed roof.
 Standing in the envisaged location looking up I couldn't help but think how impressive it could all be.
 We then entered a caged hoist which runs to the top of the bridge on an exterior track, the journey from bottom to top was surprisingly quick and although a modern glazed lift will replace the hoist, we took the exact route that hundreds of thousands of visitors could be enjoying in a few years time.